willoma/gomplements/README.md

 _Gomplements_ also provides some helpers to simplify some common situations, for instance `AHref` or `ImgSrc`.
 Check out the package doc!

+## ARIA

+_Gomplements_ includes a collection of ARIA helpers, directly usable as children on elements in order to define ARIA roles or attributes.